 What is Enterprise Content Management?

-If you understand this enterprise content management (also know as intelligent information management) definition, then you realize how it can facilitate a convenient means for tracking your data.
+If you understood that — or perhaps you know it as as intelligent information management — then you realize how it can facilitate a convenient means for tracking your data.
 If you consider the fact that the most valuable asset a company has is data, then it makes sense to provide immediate access to relevant data, at any time for authorized users.

 To remain competitive in any industry, it is essential to have a system that offers easy organization and delivery in a timely manner.
 ECM technologies were designed to do just that and more.
 With an ECM system, you can centralize your documents so that they are searchable and instantly sync to aligned accounts and end users.